ellahin/meshtastic-getting-started/docs/batteries.md

 ## LiPo batteries
-Most Meshtastic devices have charging circuts for LiPo batteries which means you will have access to the battery percent logs.
+Most Meshtastic devices have charging circuits for LiPo batteries which means you will have access to the battery percent logs.
-These batteries are also generaly flat making them desirable for portable/handheld devices.
+These batteries are also generally flat making them desirable for portable/handheld devices.

 ## Li-Ion batteries
 Most Meshtastic devices have charging circuits for Li-Ion batteries which means you will have access to the battery percent logs.
 These batteries are generally used are the standard [18650 size](https://en.wikipedia.org/wiki/18650_battery) which can be salvaged from laptops and cars.
-18650 batteries are widely used in the makey community and in things like high powered flashlights.
+18650 batteries are widely used in the maker community and in things like high powered flash lights.
 Because of the form factor of the 18650, there are many housing units you can buy and 3D print making it easy to swap them out and make battery packs with.

 # Battery sizing
 The question everyone will ask is how many mAh should I get?
-There is no easy answer to this unfortenly there is no easy answer to this.
+There is no easy answer to this unfortunately there is no easy answer to this.
 Your device will draw vastly different power depending on the design, radio settings, antenna and radio traffic.
 For handheld/portable devices 1,000-2,000 mAh is a good starting point.
 Most solar devices will have 6,000+ mAh batteries or battery packs.